Employee breaks in through air vent to steal safe

-Angel Torres was allegedly caught on camera while breaking into his job as a delivery driver at a Domino’s Pizza on Broadway in Schenectady.
+SCHENECTADY, N.Y.
+(NEWS10) — Angel Torres was allegedly caught on camera while breaking into his job.
+He worked as a delivery driver at a Domino’s Pizza on Broadway in Schenectady.

 Assistant Manager Jaythayis Lajuett opened the pizza shop Friday morning to find the place a mess.
 The ventilation system was broken and cooking tools were damaged after they were used to try to open the safe.